 It doesn’t make sense to go into debt to buy bitcoin on a credit card you afford to can’t pay off in full.
 But if you do your homework to figure out how the credit card issuer will process the transaction, you may be able to come out ahead in rewards value as long as you pay off your bill before you’re charged interest.

-UPDATE: As of late January 2018, many credit card companies are processing digital currency transactions as cash advances.
-This is a huge shift, as it means much higher fees and immediate accrual of interest.
+UPDATE: As of late January 2018, many credit card companies are processing digital currency transactions as cash advances or blocking cryptocurrency transactions altogether.
+This is a huge shift from when this article was originally published in December 2017, as it means much higher fees and immediate accrual of interest.
 Make sure you understand the fees before making a purchase.